Eagle Bluff Light

-The Eagle Bluff Light, also known as Eagle Bluff lighthouse, or simply Eagle Bluff, is a lighthouse located near Ephraim in Peninsula State Park in Door County, Wisconsin.
+The Eagle Bluff Light, also known as Eagle Bluff lighthouse, or simply Eagle Bluff, is a lighthouse located near Ephraim in Peninsula State Park in Door County, Wisconsin, United States.
 Construction was authorized in 1866, but the lighthouse was not actually built until 1868 at a cost of $12,000.
 It was automated in 1926.
 Restoration work began on the Eagle Bluff Light in 1960 and was completed in 1963, upon completion the Lighthouse was opened for tours.
 The lighthouse was added to the National Register of Historic Places in 1970.

 Geography

 Located in what is modern-day Peninsula State Park.
 Situated on a 76-foot bluff that overlooks the Strawberry Channel, Eagle Bluff's mission is to illuminate the islands located in the middle of the strawberry channel.
 This mission is what gives Eagle Bluff its nickname "The Guardian of the Strawberry Channel".

-Much of Door County is located on the Niagara Escarpment, the escarpment makes it very hard to dig into the soil of Door County, for this reason it is very usual to have a basement in Door County.
+Much of Door County is located on the Niagara Escarpment.
+The escarpment makes it very hard to dig into the soil of Door County and for this reason it is very unusual to have a basement in Door County.
 Eagle Bluff has two basements.
 One under the tower and one under the keeper's residence.